guilala/srcerer/README.md

 Srcerer hosts interactivity by using [Express](https://expressjs.com)'s req, res, next api for blobs to send and receive interactive data in JSON format.
 It automatically mounts the scripts configured in the io.json files it finds.

 ## Modular client
 Srcerer builds each client- side application module by compiling 'blobs' from source directories.
-Blobs are minimized 'bytary' files that can contain a model, view, controller, destroyer, css ([Less](http://lesscss.org)), and svg object.
-None of them required.
-The included svg data delivers multiple vector, and / or pixel based graphics.
-When not in developer mode, blob requests are cached for reuse at client- side.
+A single blob is a collection of minimized files, and can simultaneously serve a model, view, controller, destroyer, css ([Less](http://lesscss.org)), and svg object.
+None of them mandatory.
+Svg is used as a transporter to delivers multiple vector, and / or pixel based graphics.
+In production, blob requests are cached for reuse at client- side.

-## Dependencies
-- nodeJs >= 6.9.5
-- See dependencies in package.json

 ## Run example
 ```bash